isc-projects/stork/doc/usage.rst

 host reservation, regardless of whether the client requests this option from the DHCP server.

-In the current Stork version, you must explicitly select an option payload suitable for the option.
-Thus, you must be familiar with the DHCP option formats and select appropriate option fields in the right order using the ``Add <field-type>`` button below the option code.
-For example, the ``(5) Name Server`` option can comprise one or more IPv4 addresses.
-After selecting this option, you should select an ``ipv4-address`` option field once or more and fill the option fields with the IP addresses.
+Stork recognizes standard DHCP option formats.
+After selecting an option code, the form is adjusted to include option fields suitable for the selected option.
+If the option payload comprises an array of option fields, only the first field (or the first group of the record field) is displayed by default.
+Use the ``Add <field-type>`` button below the option code to add more fields to the array.

 .. note::